47783-0101-XX KALBITOR 10MG/ML Solution (SHIRE US INC.)

 Normal C1-INH functional level

-Repeat blood testing during an attack has confirmed the patient does not have abnormal lab values indicative of HAE I or HAE II;
+Repeat blood testing during an attack has confirmed the individual does not have abnormal lab values indicative of HAE I or HAE II;

 Ecallantide is considered medically appropriate for renewal if ALL of the following criteria are met: